jjti/personal-site/content/blog/2017-10-7-scGBM-Survival/index.md

 ### Methods

 Additional records were found through two sources: PubMed and Google Scholar.
 First, titles were screened for those that included some combination of "spinal" and "glioma" or "gliosarcoma" or "glioblastoma" in the title.
-More records were often found through the citations of records found through search engine derived records, and these were added (method called "hand-searching").
+Additional records were identified through the citations, and these were added as well (in a method called "hand-searching").

 ![Prisma diagram](1.png "prisma diagram")
 *A prisma diagram for the source of the imported records*